sfkleach/JinXML/PushParser.md

  - It must support an input consisting of multiple (zero or more) JinXML expressions on the input.
  - It must make an output event available as soon as possible i.e. it must not be necessary to consume additional input characters before the output event is available.
- - Can provide the stream of events available as a stream e.g. iterator, enumerable, lazy list.
+ - Can provide the stream of events available as a stream e.g. iterator, enumerable, (Java) stream.
  - Can provide the stream of events as method calls on a standard-listener.
  - Can be advanced event-by-event.
  - Can be advanced JinXML expression-by-expression.